Javonet/javonet-docs/v2/getting-started/getting-started-golang.md

 # Getting started for GoLang

-Javonet is an advanced library enabling direct method calls between programming languages and modules.
+Javonet allows you to reference and use modules or packages written in (Java/Kotlin/Groovy/Clojure, C#/VB.NET, Ruby, Perl, Python, JavaScript/TypeScript) like they were created in your technology.

 To use the guides both interacting technologies needs to be selected from left-side dropdown lists.
 Developer's technology is named "I code in" and technology to be called is named "I want to use".

 ## Prerequisites